How Google May Use Synonym Substitutions to Rewrite Queries

 For example, if “San Francisco” and “Grey Bull” are both cities, and “restaurants” is a good synonym for “food” in queries about San Francisco, the synonym relationship may apply to queries related to “Grey Bull” as well.
-Thus, the category “city” may be considered a useful category when identifying synonyms for query expansion in circumstances such as this.
+Thus, the category “city” may be a useful category when identifying synonyms for query expansion in the circumstances such as this.

-The patent in question is:
+The synonym substitutions patent in question is: